YasodaLAE/transformer/README.md

 A web application designed to manage and track inspections of electrical transformers.
 Both admins and viewers can monitor transformer data, inspection records, and gain insights from thermal image analysis.

+Test data (6 transformers with baseline and thermal images) are included in the `Test Data` folder.

 ---

 ## 📑 Features